insure logo

 Most expensive ZIP codes

-The most expensive ZIP code in Iowa for home and auto insurance bundling is 50833 at an average rate of $3,847.
-See the 10 most expensive ZIP codes below.
+The most expensive ZIP code in Iowa for bundling home and auto insurance is 50833, with an average cost of $3,847.
+Here are the 10 most expensive ZIP codes:

 ZIP codeAverage auto and home after discountAverage difference